Ph.D. in

 Intradisciplinary

 The Intradisciplinary Specialization is for students who wish to work outside of the traditional academic boundaries, combining coursework from any specialization, while meeting basic course requirements.
-Students will complete all four Group A courses, and eight courses from Group B and Group C.
+Students will complete all four core courses and eight other courses.

 Important Dates